 Information about Fathala Wildlife Reserve

 Fathala is a Mandinka word that means “Do Not Touch”.
 The reserve, located near the Gambian border, consists of 6000 hectares of original and protected forest.
 Animal species that were once a part of the Senegalese fauna have been reintroduced in the reserve where they are being looked after by the staff.
-The tours there are like mini-safaris or safari lite, with open game viewing vehicles.
+The tours there are like mini-safaris or safari lite, with open-game viewing vehicles.
 During our trips, we had two guides (one from the Gambia and one from the reserve), as well as a driver.
 We saw giraffes, warthogs, a rhino, zebras, antelopes, etc. All in all, the tour inside the reserve lasted for about two hours.
 You can find more information about the wildlife reserve here >>

 Booking a Trip and Heading to Senegal

 The day started with an early breakfast.
 We were picked up by the driver and our guide at 7 a.m.
 We first picked up a Dutch couple from their hotel before continuing our trip to the ferry crossing in Banjul.
-Watching the ferry approach Banjul was a real experience: there was so many people, so many colors, and so much noise.
+Watching the ferry approach Banjul was a real experience: there were so many people, so many colors, and so much noise.
 The time was about 10 a.m. when we were on the other side of the river, in Barra.
 Both the ferry and Barra were bustling with people.
 From Barra, we continued to the Senegalese border.
 On the way, we saw crowded local buses, children singing, goats, cows and a lot of mango trees.
 I had never expected mango trees to be so big.
 The border crossing was chaotic but quick.
-Our guide handled the paperwork, we got our passports stamped, and the journey continues into Senegal.
+Our guide handled the paperwork, we got our passports stamped, and the journey continued into Senegal.
 Suddenly all the signs were in French.

 Arriving at the Fathala Wildlife Reserve